 Share any reading games & activities that have worked for your struggling readers in the comment section of this post!

 Reading Instruction Must Be Effective

-In the article about play the researchers offered several debated theories as to why organisms engage in play; however, it suffices me to say that play is simply a relief from what would otherwise be a boring and mundane life.
-If we don’t make the effort to make the things we do fun and playful, life will be pretty lame.
+In the article about play, the researchers offered several debated theories as to why organisms engage in play; however, it suffices me to say that play is simply

 Everyone can learn to enjoy even mundane or stressful situations when they are made “playful.”
 This concept is especially true for teaching situations and in the process of turning struggling readers into successful readers.